 - Jason Ruiz, Associate Professor, American Studies

-- Thomas Tweed, The W. Harold and Martha Welch Endowed Chair and Departmental Chair in American Studies
+- Thomas Tweed, The W. Harold and Martha Welch Endowed Chair American Studies and founding director of Rafat and Zoreen Ansari Institute for Global Engagement with Religion

 Recent Faculty Publications

 Menes, Orlando.
 Heresies.
-Alburquerque: University of New Mexico Press, 2015.
+Albuquerque: University of New Mexico Press, 2015.